• Skip to primary navigation

 Hunan Beef

-Hunan Beef is a popular, spicy Chinese food take-out dish that is super easy to make at home!
-This savory and spicy Hunan style beef is made with thinly sliced steak that is stir fried in a garlic and pepper sauce with colorful vegetables.
+Hunan beef is a popular, savory, and spicy Chinese take-out dish.
+Made with thinly sliced steak stir-fried in a garlic and pepper sauce with colorful vegetables.
 The Hunan province is known to have a wide variety of produce, so an assortment of your favorite vegetables can be used!

 Servings: 4 servings